 Nursing home staff members pay careful attention to ensure that they offer meals that are not only well-balanced and nutritious but also in line with the dietary needs and restrictions of each resident.
 While home-cooked meals are difficult to beat, nursing centers also offer meals that are tasty!
 Proper nutrition is a key concern for nursing home staff, as it plays a significant role in overall resident health.
 If you or your loved one are unhappy with the food the facility is serving, address your concern with a staff member.

-Myth 8: Husbands and wives cannot live together in nursing homes.
+Myth 8: Husbands and wives cannot live together.

 Married couples that will be entering a nursing home at the same time are able to share a room as long as this arrangement does not interfere with the healthcare needs of the residents.
 Nursing facility staff understand that couples who are living together need privacy, and strive to respect this as much as possible.